mleary/learylib/README.md

 ## Installation

-You can install the latest version of learylib from my Githiub with the **devtools** package.
-Given the limited scope & use of **learlib**, it will always live on Github.
+You can install the latest version of learylib from my Github with the **devtools** package.
+Given the limited scope & use of **learylib**, it will always live on Github.

 ``` r